semih/semih.github.io/about/index.markdown

 sharing: false
 ---

 I was born in Uşak/Turkey.
-I studied in the Department of Computer Engineering at Sakarya University between 2008 and 2012 years.
+I studied at Computer Engineering Department of Sakarya University between 2008 and 2012.
+After working in several different companies, I am currently developing software at Ibtech since 2018, January.